RafaMarques9/pokemon-html-clone/README.md

 The goal of this project is to have a very simple Pokemon Clone.
 With maybe one or two Cities and Routes where you can catch and battle some Pokemon.

 # Features
-- Moving around in empty space
+- Moving around in empty space (Doesn't work in current version)

 # TODO
 - Create a World.
 (City, Route etc.)